• About

 Coral honeysuckle is a host plant for the caterpillars of the spring azure butterfly (Celastrina ladon) and the snowberry clearwing moth (Hemaris diffinis), a type of sphinx moth.

-Growth Rate of Native Honeysuckle
+Growth Rate & Pruning Native Honeysuckle

 Native honeysuckle